cassiel/maxmsp-clojure-sql/README.md

 The Microsoft JDBC driver came from [here][ms-jdbc].

-This project was built and tested using [Leiningen][lein], which will fetch all dependencies except the Microsoft driver.
-We "injected" that into our local repository using this incantation:
+This project was built and tested using [Leiningen][lein], which will fetch all dependencies except the Microsoft driver and Max's `max.jar`.
+We "injected" the driver into our local repository using this incantation:

      mvn install:install-file \
          -Dfile=sqljdbc4.jar \